-In March 2020, we put in place a number of protective measures in response to the COVID-19 pandemic.
-These measures include the canceling of all commercial international travel, requesting that employees limit non-essential personal travel, enhancing our facilities' janitorial and sanitary procedures, providing certain personal protective equipment to employees working in our offices, encouraging employees to work from home to the extent their job function enables them to do so, limiting third-party access to our facilities, encouraging the use of virtual employee meetings, modifying the manner and schedule of on-site production activities, and providing guidance to our field-based commercial teams concerning their communications and contact with customers and healthcare professionals.
-We are reviewing these measures on a daily basis as the situation evolves, and we are likely to take additional actions as we learn more and as instruction is provided by national, state and local governmental agencies.
+In March 2020, we put in place a comprehensive workplace protection plan, which institutes protective measures in response to the COVID-19 pandemic.
+These measures include mandatory employee training on social distancing and hygiene protocols, conducting daily health screenings of all employees, vendors and visitors entering our facilities, canceling of all commercial international travel, requesting that employees limit non-essential personal travel, enhancing our facilities' janitorial and sanitary procedures, making certain physical modifications and enhancements to our facilities to enable effective social distancing among employees, providing certain personal protective equipment to employees working in our offices, encouraging employees to work from home to the extent their job function enables them to do so, limiting third-party access to our facilities, encouraging the use of virtual employee meetings, modifying the manner and schedule of on-site production activities, and providing guidance to our field-based commercial teams concerning their communications and contact with customers and healthcare professionals.
+We are reviewing these measures regularly as the situation evolves, and we are likely to take additional actions as we learn more and as instruction is provided by national, state and local governmental agencies.
 Both these existing measures and any future actions we take may result in continued disruption to our business.